By Jerry W. Jones, MD FACEP FAAEM

 Case‑based interpretation — real ECG examples that reinforce rapid, accurate differentiation of ventricular tachycardia from its mimics.

 The workbook strengthens diagnostic precision across cardiology, emergency medicine, and critical care by combining electrophysiology, morphology assessment, and structured reasoning.
 By the end, clinicians can determine the ventricular origin of a tachycardia within seconds and approach wide complex ECGs with greater confidence and accuracy.
+This book is a great accompaniment for The Masterclass in Advanced Dysrhythmias!

 Print Edition